sarahkorzo/SSW423-Cognisight/README.md

 The ML model used in this project analyzes eye-tracking data (patients' X and Y coordinates) to assess concussion likelihood.
 It is integrated into the Flask backend and provides real-time results based on user inputs from the frontend.

+### User Authentication System (Node.js + MongoDB + JWT)

+Cognisight includes a secure login and registration system for athletic trainers:

+MongoDB is used for storing user accounts.

+JWT tokens are used for secure session management.

+Protected routes ensure that only authenticated users can access sensitive data (players, tests, organizations).

 ### Notes

 *   The software is currently in development, and some functionality may be experimental.
 *   Make sure both the backend (Flask) and frontend (React) are running simultaneously to ensure proper interaction between the two.
+*   Make sure both the frontend and backend servers are running simultaneously.
+*   Ensure MongoDB server or MongoDB Atlas cluster is available.
+*   Create a proper .env file inside /server/ before running the backend.

 ### Contributing